jenniferdo2211/Clean-Code-Summary/chapter2-meaningful-names.md

 }
 ```

-___
+---

 #### DON'T:
 Don't name 2 different things with similar name.
-For example, ProfuctInfo and ProductData.__
+For example, ProfuctInfo and ProductData.<br /
-The distinction is meaningless, Info and Data are just noise words like a, an, the.__
+The distinction is meaningless, Info and Data are just noise words like a, an, the.<br /
-Noise words are redundant. __
+Noise words are redundant. <br /
-__
+<br /
-The word "variable" should never appear in variable name.__
+The word "variable" should never appear in variable name.<br /
-The word "table" should never appear in table name.__
+The word "table" should never appear in table name.<br /
-For example, we have 2 classes Customer and CustomerObjects, how should we understand the different?__
+For example, we have 2 classes Customer and CustomerObjects, how should we understand the different?<br /
 Don't use names that are hard to distinguish.

 ## 2.4.
 USE PRONOUCEABLE NAMES
-Pronounceability is a type of information.__
+Pronounceability is a type of information.<br /
 If we can't pronounce it, it's harder to discuss it.

 #### DON'T: